EnviroDIY/ModularSensors/examples/data_saving/ReadMe.md

 ### Set the universally universal identifiers (UUID) for each variable<!--! {#example_data_saving_uuids} -->

-- Go back to the web page for your site at the Monitor My Watershed/EnviroDIY data portal (<http://monitormywatershed.org/>)
+- Go back to the web page for your site on [Monitor My Watershed](https://monitormywatershed.org/)
 - For each variable, find the dummy UUID (`"12345678-abcd-1234-ef00-1234567890ab"`) and replace it with the real UUID for the variable.

 ### Upload!<!--! {#example_data_saving_upload} -->